Drug information

 What is fostemsavir?

-Fostemsavir (brand name: Rukobia) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in treatment-experienced adults who meet certain requirements, as determined by a health care provider.
+Fostemsavir (brand name: Rukobia) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV in adults for whom other HIV medicines have not worked and who meet certain requirements, as determined by a health care provider.
 Fostemsavir is always used in combination with other HIV medicines.

 What should I tell my health care provider before taking fostemsavir?What should I tell my health care provider before taking fostemsavir?